christopherritter/springboro-ordinances/md/4bbaf106.md

 standards established in the Comprehensive Plan and other adopted plans and policies of the City of Springboro.

-​(b) Standards*.* In addition to the principles and standards in these regulations, which are appropriate to the planning of all subdivisions, the applicant shall demonstrate to the satisfaction of the Planning Commission that the street, parcel, and block pattern proposed is
+​(b) Standards.
+In addition to the principles and standards in these regulations, which are appropriate to the planning of all subdivisions, the applicant shall demonstrate to the satisfaction of the Planning Commission that the street, parcel, and block pattern proposed is